wwp611/GNN-Transformer/README.md

-it is an interesting attemot to study GNN and Transformer.
-Through crystal POSCAR prediction, we can see the powerful of GNN and Transformer.
+It is an interesting attempt to study GNN and Transformer machine learning model.
+Through the position in solid crystal prediction, we can see the powerful of GNN and Transformer.